todogroup/ospology/BoF/README.md

-OSPOlogy (BoF) Birds of a Feather (Formerly, OSPO BoF) is a framework consisting of semi-informal discussion sessions held at conferences, where participants with shared interests come together to discuss open source management and OSPO challenges and its value in driving security, innovation, and collaboration within different industries, specializations or technologies (e.g. Cloud Native, Energy, Automotive, Security etc).
+OSPOlogy (BoF) Birds of a Feather (Formerly, OSPO BoF) is a framework consisting of semi-informal discussion sessions held at conferences, where participants with shared interests come together to discuss open source management and OSPO challenges and its strategic value in security, innovation, and collaboration within different industries, specializations or technologies (e.g. Cloud Native, Energy, Automotive, Security etc).

 ## Adopter List